-Most tickets that normal travelers purchase are stamped “non-refundable.”
+Most tickets that normal travelers purchase are considered “non-refundable.”
 If you are buying your ticket well in advance like many do, this sounds a little scary.
 What if something comes up?
 What if someone gets sick?
 Here are some things to keep in mind:

 - The price difference to make a ticket “refundable” is usually horrendous.

 - Your travel insurance may have a cancellation policy which means that you can get your money back.
 Some are based on medical reasons and some are non-conditional.
 Check the fine print.

 If you cannot go on your trip for some reason, tell the airline in advance!
 There is no chance for any refund at all if you do not notify them well in advance of departure — the sooner the better.
 Also, they will be needlessly paging your name in the airport.
 Maybe some poor vagabond on standby can have your seat!

-RTW stands for “around the world” and is a special ticket that allows you three or more stops along a route that you choose.
+RTW stands for “’round the world” and is a special ticket that allows you three or more stops along a route that you choose.
 There are usually strict rules in place such as making sure that all the stops are in the same direction, time allowances, etc. If you are planning a real RTW trip, this may be the way to go to save money.
 Otherwise, you are sacrificing some flexibility in your plans.

 Different airlines have different rules, so research the ticket thoroughly.
 One thing to note is what happens if you have to come home for an emergency after having used only one or two of the stops.

 - Check out Bootsnall.com’s RTW trip planning tool.

 Budget airlines are no-frills and a mostly reliable way to travel, particularly around Asia, Europe, and Africa.
 They aren’t a real thing in the Americas, yet.
 Many times you can get a cheap flight for less than a bus, train, or sometimes taxi!
 Flights for $30 or less are commonplace in Southeast Asia.
 This is made possible because the governments in popular destinations subsidize the airlines — they want your juicy tourist dollars.